 This next round of Land Use Innovation projects prioritizes deepening resident engagement in long-term planning projects.
 With this funding:

-- Groundwork Atlanta will engage West Side residents to gather and share information on brownfield land revitalization opportunities through initiatives like a community ambassadors program, community events, and a brownfield land revitalization dashboard that all work to ensure that brownfield redevelopment efforts benefit the local community.
+- Groundwork Atlanta will engage West Side residents to gather and share information on brownfield land revitalization opportunities through initiatives like a community ambassadors program, community events, and a brownfield land revitalization dashboard that will visualize how these projects will impact the local community.

 - Groundwork Denver will gather the perspectives of the Sheridan community through various community engagements to develop a brownfield site redesign plan that centers community needs and priorities.

-- Groundwork New Orleans’s Green Teamers, high-school-aged environmental leaders, will create a brownfield inventory to track and record location, site condition, heat, and flooding concerns across these sites and conduct community interviews to identify opportunities to install green infrastructure and/or create new green spaces.
+- Groundwork New Orleans’s Green Teamers, high-school-aged community leaders, will create a brownfield inventory to track and record location, site condition, heat, and flooding concerns across these sites and conduct community interviews to identify opportunities to install stormwater infrastructure and/or create new natural open spaces to address these concerns.

-- Groundwork San Diego will collaborate with community members, local organizations, and business leaders to develop a concept plan for transforming a 17-acre brownfield into a public green space and flood mitigation park.
+- Groundwork San Diego will collaborate with community members, local organizations, and business leaders to develop a concept plan for transforming a 17-acre brownfield into a public outdoor space and flood mitigation park.

-“There is so much potential in brownfield sites to be transformed into important community spaces that meet multiple needs – green space, climate adaptation, recreation, and so much more.
-Intentional engagement and collaboration with the surrounding community is essential to reaching the full potential of these projects, ” shares Jalisa Gilmore, Groundwork USA’s Senior Manager of Environmental Justice Projects.
+“There is so much potential in brownfield sites to be transformed into important community spaces that meet multiple needs—outdoor space, resilience infrastructure, recreation, and so much more.
+Intentional engagement and collaboration with the surrounding community is essential to reaching the full potential of these projects, ” shares Jalisa Gilmore from Groundwork USA.
 “We’re excited to continue partnering with the National Park Service and Environmental Protection Agency to expand resident participation in these important projects.”

 To learn more about The Land Use Innovation Grants and the grantee projects, please visit: https://groundworkusa.org/land-use-innovation-initiative/